CHIA-AN-YANG/expense-tracker/Readme.md

 Now, enter http://localhost:3000/ in your browser to see it on web!

 ### Delete all records
+In order to re-run seeder files, you can delete all documents first:
+The link http://localhost:3000/records/destroy will remove all data in your records.
+Please use with caution.
-The link http://localhost:3000/destroy will remove all data in your records.
+The link http://localhost:3000/categories/destroy will remove all data in your records.
 Please use with caution.

 ## Contact
 Feel free to drop me a line about this project, and let me know how to make it better